DillonCarpenter/ASE-285-GoalGettersProject/README.md

 ## Categories
 - Each task has a category - Completed
 - Users can pick categories - Completed
-- Users can change categories
+- Users can change categories - Completed
 - Categories are visually different - Completed
 ---
 ## Due Date Alerts